lsst-dm/dm_dev_guide/processes/decision_process.rst

 Please consult the TCT_ for more information.

 At least one member of the DM TCT_ will read each RFC to determine if it might affect a change-controlled document.
+If you know that the RFC involves a change-controlled document, you can immediately :ref:`flag it <decision-making-rfc-appeals>` yourself.

 .. _decision-making-rfc-responsibility: